 BRUNCH: Sleep in after your late night.
 This morning you’ll combine breakfast and lunch… it’s a mid-morning BR…UNCH with gospel music.
 Gospel music is generally associated with the African-American Religious Experience but its appeal stretches far beyond church walls: strong vocals, hand clapping and toe tapping… it is hard not to get caught up in the rhythm!
-The musical roots back to the 17th century and is now considered typically American.
-You’ll be experiencing it in a restaurant opened in 1970 by the son of black Texas cotton pickers who was famous for his BBQ.
+The musical roots date back to the 17th century and is now considered typically American.
+You’ll be experiencing it in an old-fashioned restaurant opened in 1970 by the son of black Texas cotton pickers who was famous for his BBQ.

 AFTERNOON: Following your meal, you will have three options:

-OPTION Shop for Cowboy Boots and a Hat
+OPTION Shop for Cowboy Boots and a Hat.

-OPTION Go Rollerskating
+OPTION Go Rollerskating.

-OPTION Play pinball in an old arcade
+OPTION Play pinball in an old arcade.

-LATE AFTERNOON AND DINNER: A private BBQ smoking lesson allows you to spend a slow afternoon just relaxing.
-(When possible, one of your guide’s personal friends will do the lesson at his home.)
+LATE AFTERNOON AND DINNER: A private BBQ smoking lesson allows you to spend a slow afternoon just relaxing (When possible, one of your guide’s personal friends will do the lesson at his home).